sebastian-software/effective-rison/README.md

 ### Differences from JSON syntax

-- no whitespace is permitted except inside quoted strings.
+- no whitespace is permitted except inside quoted strings (by default).
 - almost all character escaping is left to the uri encoder.
 - single-quotes are used for quoting, but quotes can and should be left off strings when the strings are simple identifiers.
 - the `e+` exponent format is forbidden, since `+` is not safe in form values and the plain `e` format is equivalent.